Rajesh-1808/DEVOPS/README.md

 DevOps is a combination of Development (Dev) and Operations (Ops).
 It is a culture, set of practices, and tools that helps organizations:

--> Deliver software faster
+- Deliver software faster
--> Automate processes
+- Automate processes
--> Improve collaboration between teams
+- Improve collaboration between teams

 ====================================================================================

 Software -> Application -> Source Code
-	->Helping automate business
+	- Helping automate business

  Small online tiffin service[Food Ordering website]
  ==================================================

 Without Devops:
 --------------
--> Developer
+- Developer
--> Upload to the site(application,code) to a server(Operations)
+- Upload to the site(application,code) to a server(Operations)
--> works on Developer laptop, but crashes on the server -> waiting for 2 weeks to fix a small change like 'add paytm payments'
+- works on Developer laptop, but crashes on the server
+- waiting for 2 weeks to fix a small change like 'add paytm payments'

 Result :  Delays,frustration,blame

 What DevOps Brings to this situation
 -------------------------------------